popiang/jonas_react/the-wild-oasis_01/note.md

 20. add another row of data for cabin in supabase
 21. change the staleTime:0

+** add the font from goole font to index.html file, for Poppins and Sono

 ## 350

 1. time to delete